Apacher122/YTChannelSuccessProjection/README.md

 After performing some webscraping using the YouTube Data API, analytics will be performed to provide some insight on what variables are relative to video success (in terms of viewcount)

+# **TO-DO's**
+  - Finalize webscraper and output variables to a csv
+  - Redevelop a new predictor model